gnailuy/gnailuy.com/about.markdown

 permalink: /about/index.html
 ---

 Hi there!
-I'm a senior software engineer on the data platform at [umeng.com][umeng], and I was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
+I'm a senior software engineer of the data platform at [umeng.com][umeng], and I was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
 Welcome to my blog!
 Below is some brief information about me.

 Basic Info:

-* Name / Gender - Yuliang Jin / Male
+* Name / Gender - Yuliang Jin / Rational
 * Location - Beijing, China
 * @work - `echo amlueXVsaWFuZ0B1bWVuZy5jb20K | base64 -d -` (or `base64 -D` on Mac)
 * @home - `echo c2hlbGRvbi55LmppbkBnbWFpbC5jb20K | base64 -d -`